pantheon-systems/documentation/source/content/guides/account-mgmt/plans/09-workspace-plans.md

 <Alert title="Note"  type="info" >

-Now that you have a Professional Workspace with a Gold Account Plan, you can [add it as a Supporting Workspace](/guides/account-mgmt/workspace-sites-teams/teams#add-a-supporting-organization-to-site) to your site to take advantage of your new features.
+Now that you have a Professional Workspace with a Gold Account Plan, you can [add it as a Supporting Workspace](/guides/account-mgmt/workspace-sites-teams/teams#add-a-supporting-organization-to-site) to your site(s) to take advantage of your new features.

 </Alert>